-Our student represent a diverse community, from all walks of life and circumstances.
-We recognise that students may like to connect with those from similar backgrounds or situations, whether to share experiences, build networks or simply to connect with others who 'get it'.
+Our students represent a diverse community, from all walks of life and circumstances.
+Part of the joy of being a student is meeting others from different backgrounds, but we recognise that students may like to connect with others from similar situations to them, whether to share experiences or simply to connect with others who 'get it'.

 Students with disabilities

 Starting University with a disability, learning difficulty or long term health condition can be daunting.
-Getting to know other students with similar experiences, particularly those in their second or third years, can be reassuring.
-Find out how to connect with other students with disabilities.
+Make sure you know what information and support is available.
+Find useful information and how to connect with other students with disabilities.

 As a University and as a city, Birmingham has lots of opportunities to get involved with the LGBTQ community.
 Find out more with our information for LGBTQ students.